 - Many people don’t actually want to retire at 65, so after they’re forced to retire from the airlines, they go fly for private jet operators (where the same retirement age doesn’t apply)

-- In general forcing “fit” people to retire at an arbitrary age just seems silly to me
+- Forcing “fit” people to retire at an arbitrary age just seems silly to me

 Even so, I suspect this won’t go very far, when push comes to shove.
 How will this play out with pilots, unions, airline management, and government officials?

-- Pilots are split on this, which I find a bit strange, assuming that flying for an extra two years is optional, and nothing is taken away if pilots still want to retire at 65; the only downside might be for more junior pilots, as their seniority may be partially “stalled” for two years (then again, that won’t be a huge issue with the current shortage)
+- Pilots are split on this, which I find a bit strange, assuming that flying for an extra two years is optional, and nothing is taken away if pilots still want to retire at 65; the only downside might be for more junior pilots, as their seniority may be partially “stalled” for two years (then again, that won’t be a huge issue with the current shortage, given how fast pilots are being promoted)

-- Transportation Secretary Pete Buttigieg has suggested that this won’t do much in the long run to help with the pilot shortage
+- Transportation Secretary Pete Buttigieg has suggested that this won’t do much in the long run to help with the pilot shortage, and he isn’t generally supportive of this concept

 - If anything, airlines might be most opposed to this in the long run, because it will mean that more pilots are at the top of the pay scale, since pilot pay accounts for how many years you’ve been at the airline; airlines largely prefer more junior employees, who aren’t topping out the pay scale